 The Council has a Treasury Management Strategy Statement and Annual Investment Strategy in place.
 Investments are made in accordance with the Council's approved policy.
 All investment transactions and transfers undertaken in house are supported by appropriate documentation and are properly authorised.
 External fund managers are subject to strict regulation by the FSA.
 The Portfolio holder and the Leader of the Council receive regular updates from the Director of Internal Services.
-The Chairman of the Audit Committee is invited to participate in review meetings with Fund Managers.
+The Chairman of the Audit Committee and Chairman of Corporate Business Scrutiny Committee are invited to participate in review meetings with Fund Managers.

-The Council shares an Internal Audit service with five other Councils.
-This service operates to the standards set out in the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006.
+The Council maintains an Internal Audit section, which operates to the standards set out in the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006.
 An Anti-Fraud and Anti-Corruption Strategy and a Disclosure (Whistleblowing) Code are in place.
 A Whistleblowing hotline and email facility operates and has been well publicised.
-Each year all staff are required to complete Annual Declaration forms.
-The Council has adopted a policy on bribery.
+All staff received Annual Declaration Letters with their February 2011 payslips.
+The Council has adopted a policy on Bribery during the last year.
 The Council does not tolerate bribery committed by Council employees or its contractors or partners and will take consistent and swift action against those persons committing bribery.